-In 2022, the EWCC established a new home within the Japanese Cultural and Community Center of Washington (JCCCW), located at the historic Seattle Japanese Language School.
-As a long-standing hub for Japanese culture and heritage, the JCCCW offers an ideal setting for the EWCC to share the refined tradition of Chanoyu with diverse audiences.
+In 2012, Mitchell founded the East-West Chanoyu Center (EWCC) and subsequently established its permanent home within the Japanese Cultural and Community Center of Washington (JCCCW), located in the historic Seattle Japanese Language School building.
+As a longstanding hub for Japanese culture and heritage, the JCCCW provides an ideal setting for the EWCC to share the tranquil tradition of Chanoyu with diverse audiences.

 1-TimOlsonArtFramePhoto.jpg